Bahrain shuts Indian restaurant that denied entry to woman wearing veil

 “Everyone is welcome to Lanterns as how it has been for more than 35 years that we have been serving all nationalities in the beautiful kingdom of Bahrain.
 Lanterns is a place for everyone to come enjoy with their families and feel at home.
 In this instance, a mistake has been made by a manager who is now being suspended as this does not represent who we are,” the restaurant said in a statement on Instagram.

-“As a goodwill gesture, we welcome all our Bahraini patrons to Lanterns on Tuesday 29th of March to have complimentary food on us,” the statement said.
+“As a goodwill gesture, we welcome all our Bahraini patrons to Lanterns on Tuesday 29 March to have complimentary food on us,” the statement said.

 The incident comes at a time when an Indian court upheld a ban on the hijab inside educational institutions, maintaining that the garment is not essential to the practice of Islam.
 The decision was in context of a group of young Muslim girls campaigning for their right to wear the hijab in the classroom, leading to a long and bitter standoff between them and the government of the southern Indian state of Karnataka.